bradlee96/package-tracker/README.md

 ## How To Use

+Head over to https://bradlee96.github.io/package-tracker/.
 Simply sign in using Google and press the 'Analyze emails' button!

 ## Possible Next Steps